VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation

 \blfootnote[1]{ \begingroup \thefootnote{}\footnote{#1} \endgroup }

 [{ [1][]{#1}

 }]

-\blfootnote{$^{1}$College of Control Science and Engineering, Zhejiang University, Hangzhou, 310027, China} \blfootnote{$^{\dag}$Qi Ye (Corresponding author, qi.ye@zju.edu.cn) is with the College of Control Science and Engineering and the State Key Laboratory of Industrial Control Technology, Zhejiang University, and also with the Key Key Lab of CS\&AUS of Zhejiang Province.} \blfootnote{This work was supported in part by the National Natural Science Foundation of China (Grant Number: 62088101, 62103372, 62233013).}
+\blfootnote{$^{1}$College of Control Science and Engineering, Zhejiang University, Hangzhou, 310027, China} \blfootnote{$^{\dag}$Qi Ye (Corresponding author, qi.ye@zju.edu.cn) is with the College of Control Science and Engineering and the State Key Laboratory of Industrial Control Technology, Zhejiang University, and also with the Key Key Lab of CS\&AUS of Zhejiang Province.} \blfootnote{This work was supported in part by NSFC under Grants (No. 62088101, 62233013, 62293511) and Key Research and Development Program of Zhejiang Province (No. 2025C01072).}